 - salt

-- 1 cup of freshly graded parmi-giano-reggiano cheese
+- 1 cup freshly grated parmi-giano-reggiano cheese

-- 4 Tbsp of graded romano cheese (optional)
+- 4 Tbsp grated romano cheese (optional)

 Directions